solitontech/software-practices-metrics-tool/server/release-to-production/docker-package/setup-guide.md

 4. Hover over the any one of the reviewer name to see the name and their uuid.

-5. Right click on the reviewer name and click `Inspect` from the menu list to open Chrome devtools.
+5. Click on the author name to copy the author name and uuid to the clipboard.

-6. You can get uuid from `data-uuid` attribute or `title` attribute of html element from the Chrome devtools.

-7. Copy and paste the name & uuid in `server-config.json` in specified format.
+6. Copy and paste the name & uuid in `server-config.json` in specified format.

 ### Note